Optimism: An Introduction

 Your tendency to look at the positive side of things can also stem from certain non-genetic factors.

-Adults tend to be more optimistic than younger people.
-As you grow older, your experience also increases, and this may lead you to have a more positive outlook on life.
+As you grow older, your experience also increases, which may lead you to a more positive outlook on life.

 When You’re Too Optimistic

 Optimism has several positive physical and mental health benefits.
-However, in certain cases, being extremely optimistic can prove to be detrimental.
+However, in certain cases, being extremely optimistic can be detrimental.

 - People may underestimate the risk of experiencing bad things and overestimate the likelihood of experiencing favorable outcomes.
 This is called optimism bias.
 Such people tend to engage in risky behaviors or experiments more often.